Kachoc/CrowdEngine/README.md

 basic ressource management, scene managers, a mathematics library, a plugin for Maya, a noise generator, basic terrain generation, a lot of of utilities
-(logger, smart pointers, multithreading...), etc. However, I had to stop working the moment it started to become really interesting, because I started my bachelor and didn't have time for side projects.
+(logger, smart pointers, multithreading...), etc. However, I stopped working on the project the moment it started to become really interesting, because I had to begin my bachelor and didn't have time for side projects.

 Still, working on this engine proved very fun and I learnt (really) a lot while doing so, both by implementing the engine and by reading computer graphics papers,